grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 But after ten minutes or so the pipes through the sonar compartment once again were rushing with the sound of thousands of gallons of water passing.
 This time, without the diesels running, Cassandra could hear the operations of the ship through her headset.
 She turned the microphones around listening to the buoyancy and control systems of the boat do their work, making sure everything was happening the way it was supposed to.
 Mostly this was just to reassure herself, if something went wrong the system alarms in the control room would probably indicate it before she heard anything amiss.

 She could hear the valves at the top of the buoyancy tanks pop open, and the rush of air escaping above the boat as the water flowed into the tanks from underneath.
-She turned the mics and could hear the servos steering the dive planes into a downward setting.
+She turned the microphones and could hear the servos steering the dive planes into a downward setting.

 The bottom dropped out from under her and the boat sank.